How do Colleges Develop Critical Thinkers?

 But what about other career pathways?
 Excelsior Life recently sat down with Dr. Seelow to learn why critical thinking is important for college students and their future employers.
 Seelow has developed Critical Thinking Across the Curriculum, a critical thinking webinar series for Excelsior College that concludes on March 26.
 The webinar is being led by Dr. Daniel Rothbart of George Mason University.

-Excelsior Life: Why should college students be concerned about critical thinking?
+Excelsior Life: Why should college students be concerned about becoming critical thinkers?

 Seelow: In college, students should be concerned about critical thinking because it is how they become informed citizens.
 If things are just accepted as they are, change will never occur.
 Democracy depends on critical thinkers.
 Productive civic engagement requires it too.
 In Excelsior’s School of Liberal Arts, critical thinking is an outcome required of our capstone courses because we feel every student should graduate as a critical thinker.